Skip to main content

 Project Overview

-Intel.com serves millions of users each month across over 700,000 web pages powered by more than 80 components and 15 templates.
+Intel.com serves millions of users each month.
+The site spans 700,000+ web pages powered by 80+ complex webpage patterns and 15 templated pages.

 Scope